 What this means is that a water right on paper isn’t necessarily a water right in practice.
 Before closing a land deal, approving a loan, or making an agricultural investment, it’s important to confirm that a water right is valid and from a reliable water source.

 AQUAOSO makes it easy to do this research by providing data on water rights, water risk, and water district boundaries all in one place.
-With our easy-to-use Water Security Platform, you can use our map-based tool to zoom in on a specific groundwater basin or check the Water Security Score of a piece of land on a parcel-by-parcel basis.
-You can also look at the regions we serve to see where we are currently operational and where we are expanding into.
+With our easy-to-use Water Security Platform, our clients can use our map-based tool to zoom in on a specific groundwater basin to find water rights and many other data layers on a parcel-by-parcel basis.
+Users can also look at the regions we serve to see where we are currently operational and where we are expanding into.

-With up-to-date information and actionable water data, you’ll be able to make better investment decisions and support a water-resilient future.
+With up-to-date information and actionable water data, AQUAOSO users are able to make better, informed decisions and support a water-resilient future.